marcosbondel/ItzelarAPI/docs/setup.md

 # Application Setup

-In order to be able to run this application locally, you are required to make the following installation.
+In order to be able to run this application locally, you are required to make the following installation and configuration.

 ## Table of Contents